Free PS5: How The PlayStation Giveaway Scam Works

 Wouldn’t be nice to get a free PS5 now, when Sony has released the new game?
 It sure would, but beware of the new PlayStation Giveaway Scam.
 How does that work?

 Well, it looks very similar to the one that occurred throughout the early days of the previous version, PlayStation 4.
-However, there are many variations of the trick, so feel free to share your experience in the comments section.
+However, there are many variations of the fake offer (including the Amazon Free PlayStation scam or the Bergen Reach Scam), so feel free to share your experience in the comments section.
 Let’s take a look.

 You log on to Facebook and notice a post that one of your friends likes.
 The good news?
 There is a free PS5 campaign from Sony, who is giving away 200 games because they are unsealed and packages can’t be sold anymore.